 Drug Testing and Alcohol Testing in Texas

-We provide hair follicle testing, urine testing, EtG testing, instant/POCT testing, immediate testing for employers, probation, court ordered drug testing and much more.
-As a leader of the drug testing industry, employers look to us for assistance with creating workplace drug testing programs, DOT testing, policy development and consulting.
+We provide hair follicle testing, urine testing, EtG testing, instant/POCT testing, immediate testing for employers, probation, court-ordered drug testing, and much more.
+As a leader in the drug testing industry, employers look to us for assistance with creating workplace drug testing programs, DOT testing, policy development, and consulting.
 Contact us to learn more or order a drug testing package or program today.

 Texas is a big state with a lot of drug testing.
 National Drug Screening can help you to get a drug test done just about anywhere in Texas from Dallas to Houston to San Antonio to Midland.
 Drug Testing is available for employers and for individuals.
 Under Texas and federal laws, there is almost no limitation at all on the right of private employers to adopt drug and alcohol testing policies for their workers.

 National Drug Screening offers medical review officer (MRO) services throughout Texas and also offers drug testing software.
 Our robust technology drug testing software system manages the entire drug testing program for Texas employers conducting drug testing.

 Drug testing basically started in the 1980s, after President Ronald Reagan issued a mandate ordering federal agencies to have drug-free workplaces.
 The federal government and many other employers now have mandatory drug testing.
 Drug testing occurs daily in the state of Texas.
 Drug testing in the oil and gas industry in Texas is huge.

 What is a good, basic drug testing policy?

 Most drug-free workplace policies start out by emphasizing in positive terms the need for safety in the workplace, adherence to job requirements, and work quality, and go on to cite goals such as improving safety and productivity.
 The policy should address certain questions: